 2017 kick starts a brand new ITTF World Tour circuit.
-13 championships, 3 continents and 13 countries will host the events that will congregate the best table tennis players of the world.
+Thirteen championships, three continents and thirteen countries will host the events where the best table tennis players in the world will congregate.

-Players will compete during the whole year to have their names in the 2017 ITTF World Tour Grand Finals draw, which has lush prizes for the best of the best of the circuit.
+Players will compete throughout the year to have their names in the 2017 ITTF World Tour Grand Finals draw, which has lavish prizes for the best of the best in the circuit.

-How much money can the best players of the circuit make in a year?
-How far is table tennis from other tournament-based sports?
-All about this and much more to come in the following lines!
+How much money can the best players in the circuit make in a year?
+How does table tennis compare to other tournament-based sports?
+All this and much more in the following paragraphs!

 The World Tour

 The format this year is made up of two categories: Platinum Events and World Tour Events.
 The ITTF Challenger Series still remains, but this time it’s separate from the major categories, with 11 events and some of them overlapping each other.
 We will focus only on the two main categories, but more information about the 2017 ITTF Challenger Series can be found here.

 The following map shows the 12 locations for the Platinum and World Tour categories:

 The competition starts in less than 2 weeks on the 19th of January in Budapest, Hungary, and finishes on the 19th of November in Stockholm, Sweden.
 These ten months will require all the players to be consistent, and to avoid injury in order to participate, and have chances to win in their desired tournaments.

 If we only consider the Platinum Events, which will be the target for all the top players, the busiest period of the year will be from mid-June to the beginning of July.
 In only 22 days, 3 out of the 6 events in this major category will take place, in Japan, China and Australia.